Garrett-Bodley/JavaSketcher/README.md

 - Bulma 0.9.2

 ## Setup
 Upon download navigate to the `/backend` directory and run `bundle install` to install the necessary gems.
 Run `rails db:migrate` to set up the database.
-From there the server can be hosted locally using `rails s` or can be uploaded to any server hosting service.
+From there the server can be hosted locally using `rails s`.

 To view the page locally first start the server using `rails s` while inside the `/backend` directory.
 Then navigate to the `/frontend` directory and enter `open index.html`.